 The materiality display is fully integrated with the B41 Materiality workpaper, ensuring that there is no more data entry, just data flow from one workpaper to another.

 The materiality display will provide you with a heads up display of the Overall Materiality and Performance Materiality which you have set for your engagement.

 You can directly drill down into the B41 Materiality workpaper from the B33 Audit Plan by simply clicking on the blue underlined hyperlink on either the Overall Materiality or Performance Materiality

 Display Zero Balances

-By default, the Audit Plan will only show audit sections and lead schedules where a balance is present or where a risk is attached to the lead schedule.
+By default, the Audit Plan will only show audit sections and lead schedules where a balance is present or where risk is attached to the lead schedule.
 Accordingly, there may be times when you have not imported a trial balance yet or a particular section or lead schedule isn't displayed however you need to add risks to the particular section.
-In these cases you are able to tick the Display Zero Balances option and this will reveal all sections and lead schedules on the Audit Plan.
+In these cases, you can tick the Display Zero Balances option and this will reveal all sections and lead schedules on the Audit Plan.

 The below animation shows what occurs when the Display Zero Balances is ticked or unticked.
 You will note that when it is ticked the C Taxation and D Directors and Related Parties sections and lead schedules are displayed, despite not having any trial balance accounts associated with the section.

 By default, the Audit Areas in the Audit Plan will be set to be displayed as this area contains salient functionality to tailor and customise your audit approach and each of the audit programmes for the relevant financial statement areas.
 However, if you wish for this area to be hidden from view then you can quickly and easily hide this area by ticking the Show Audit Areas tick box.